If you want to get ahead of your competition, you must always consider search engines. Search engines are those that give you organic traffic.

 - Minimize CSS or JS file.
-Use Yahoo’s compressor to manually compress your files or use WP Minify if you’re on WordPress.
+Use Yahoo’s compressor to manually compress your files or use W3 Total Cache if you’re on WordPress.

 - Compress images.
 If you’re on WordPress, use WP Smushit.
 You can use tinyPNG.com (online) and ImageOptim (Mac Users) to optimize your images manually.
 For more image optimizers, click here.